czhaneva/SkeleMixCLR/README.md

 # CrosSCLR

-The Official PyTorch implementation of **"3D Human Action Representation Learning via Cross-View Consistency Pursuit"** in CVPR 2021.
+The Official PyTorch implementation of **"Contrastive Learning from Spatio-Temporal Mixed Skeleton Sequences for Self-Supervised Skeleton-Based Action Recognition"**.
 The arXiv version of our paper is coming soon.

 <div align=center>
     <img src="resource/figures/motivation.png", width="600" >